 The British Flute Society is Europe's oldest flute organisation and has a lot to offer its members.
 Pan, the Society's journal, is recognised world-wide as a highly informative and entertaining flute journal.
 Every quarter Pan brings you articles on all aspects of the flute and flute playing.
 It is the authoritative guide to the latest flute news, listings of concerts, courses and reviews of new music, books and recordings.

-Welcome from BFS Chairperson
+Welcome from BFS Chair Malcolm Pollock

+If you are not currently a member of the Society we hope that you would consider joining us, becoming part of a wide network of flute players based both in the UK and overseas.
 Members receive a range of benefits including the well-respected quarterly journal, Pan.
-The journal includes all the latest flute news, features , articles and reviews.
-We also run regular events for our members including the prestigious BFS-RAM Premier Flautist Series, our annual competitions for flute players under the age of 25 years, and the biennial BFS International Convention.
-Visit the events page for further details and we look forward to welcoming you soon.
+We also run regular events for our members including the prestigious BFS-RAM Premier Flautist Series, our annual competitions for flute players under the age of 25 years, and the biennial BFS International Convention, as well as supporting regional events.

 Whether or not you are a member you can contact us for further information about the society’s work, or to make comments and suggestions regarding the website.
 I look forward to meeting many of you during my time as Chair.

 Malcolm Pollock Chair, British Flute Society

 Regent Hall, 275 Oxford Street, London, W1C 2DJ

 This competition includes two classes and is open to flute players aged 18 years and under on the day of the competition.
 Competitors should play a piece of their own choice and must not exceed the maximum time allowed for their class (see details below).
 The title of the piece must be submitted upon application.
 Competitors may perform on a piccolo, alto or bass flute if they prefer.
 An official accompanist is available and a short top and tail rehearsal will be arranged if time permits.
 There will be two classes: